How to Teach Children to Respect Personal Space

 It explains that different amounts of personal space are appropriate for different people.

-Here are some activity ideas to go along with your story
+Here are some activity ideas to go along with your story:

 • Visualize your personal circle with a hula hoop: Putting a hula hoop around your child’s waist is a great way to help them visualize what their personal circle looks like.
-Explain that no one should enter the space within the hula hoop with them except for people in their blue, and maybe green circles – and that’s only with permission.
+Explain that no one should enter the space within the hula hoop with them except for people in their blue and maybe green circles – and that’s only with permission.

 • Draw and label your own circles: Use a big piece of poster board so you have a lot of room and draw your own circles.
 Put your child’s name in the middle and color it purple.
 Then, have them name people in their lives and which circle they belong to.
-Fill the names in the circles as you go.
+Fill in the names in the circles as you go.

 • Make a match game or flashcards: Cut paper into rectangles and write the names of different people, either real people or fictional examples and have your child either match them to the correct circle or tell you which color they belong to.